 RN to Bachelor of Science in Nursing Degree Completion

-The RN to Bachelor of Science degree completion program at South University Orlando is designed to enhance the professional knowledge and employment scope for the licensed registered nurse.
+The RN to BSN degree program at South University is designed to enhance the professional knowledge and employment scope for the licensed registered nurse.
 Concepts of nursing research and community health are key components of the curriculum.
 These educational experiences are designed to prepare professional nurses for practice today and well into the future.